jammerware/xcom2architectclass/README.md

 ## Acknowledgments
 - Consulting Designer: SBGC_Smallfry
+- Visual Effects Consultant: Vortex
-- Robojumper™, bountygiver, Aleosiss, shiremct and all of the members of the XCOM 2 Modding Discord for their patience and help.
+- Robojumper™, bountygiver, Aleosiss, Musashi, shiremct and all of the members of the XCOM 2 Modding Discord for their patience and help.
 - Lucubration for their awesome Infantry class mod that taught me a lot about how class mods work